macro-wave/sos_rando/tracker_help.md

 - Open: Behaves as though the wall in the central room is open and the laser bridge is on from the start.
 Key is still needed for a few checks.

 *Stonemasons Elevator*
-- Malkomoud: Requires defeating Malkomoud to activate the elevator
+- Malkomud: Requires defeating Malkomud to activate the elevator
 - Open: Elevator is active at start, and can be accessed from both Outpost and Coral Cascades

 *Skylands Bridge*